cloud-gov/logsearch-boshrelease/README.md

 > [!WARNING]
 > **This repository is deprecated and no longer maintained.**
 >
-> It has been replaced by the following repositories:
+> It has been replaced by the following repository:
 > - https://github.com/cloud-gov/opensearch-boshrelease